apurva0210/Loan-Approval-Analysis/README.md

    - Indicates the total value of assets owned by the applicant, contributing to their overall financial profile.

 7. **Loan Status**:
-   - The target variable, indicating whether the loan was approved or not.
-This binary classification is the focus of predictive modeling.
+   - The target variable, indicates whether the loan was approved or not.
+This binary classification is the focus of predictive modelling.

 *Dataset Usage*: